Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > The picture shows the mansion in better days, under clear winter skies with snow-capped mountains in the background.
 The top of the chapel tower glows like a silver beacon.
 ^494

-The picture radiates an aura of transmutation magic under the scrutiny of a detect magic spell, but the aura is weak.
-If the characters repair the picture using a mending cantrip, read:
+The picture radiates an aura of transmutation magic under the scrutiny of a [[5.
+Mechanics/Spells/Detect Magic.md\|detect magic]] spell, but the aura is weak.
+If the characters repair the picture using a [[5.
+Mechanics/Spells/Mending.md\|mending]] cantrip, read:

 > [!readaloud]
 >